Wednesday, May 7, 2014

 Stop 4: Live a fruitful life!

-My unfortunate events, that continue to happen, are causing me to realize that as hard as I try to forget about my future, the very tracks of my past that I'm doing my best to avoid are still there haunting me because I haven't learned that there is a future beyond this day.
+My unfortunate events that continue to happen are causing me to realize that as hard as I try to forget about my future, the very tracks of my past that I'm doing my best to avoid are still there haunting me because I haven't learned that there is a future beyond this day.

 But that train will move again on to the next stop.
-And I can either learn from my past or stand alone at the station while others carry on without me.
+I can either learn from my past or stand alone at the station while others carry on without me.
 I have to look onward as a new day presents itself and what the previous travels have led me to feel inside.
 And from this point forward, I can look on towards my new destination with optimism.
 I just have to train myself once again to look beyond these people laying that track in front of me and peer into my future already laid before me.

 Stop 1: For my future.